Dee-glitch/dee-glitch/README.md

 A web developer, language enthusiast(both human and computer), a vivid reader and a lifelong learner.

 I'm passionate about programming and learning.
-In my free time, I like to read books and to dance and take long hikes.
+In my free time, I like reading books, dancing and taking long hikes.

     🔭 I’m a student at the Hack Your Future Organization 🌱 Currently learning JavaScript/React and Dutch